 - There are three built-in LADSPA analysis tools: Contrast, Plot Spectrum and Find Clipping

-- There are five Nyquist plug-in analysis tools shipped with Audacity: Beat Finder, Regular Interval Labels, Sample Data Export, Silence Finder and Sound Finder
+- There are five Nyquist plug-in analysis tools shipped with Audacity: Beat Finder, Regular Interval Labels, Sample Data Export and Label Sounds

 - Vamp Analysis Plug-ins can also be added.